itering/scale.rb/README.md

    19 examples, 0 failures
    ```

-4. Or type `./bin/console` to enter the ruby interactive environment and run any decode or encode code
+4. Or, type `./bin/console` to enter the ruby interactive environment and run any decode or encode code

    ```shell
    /usr/src/app # ./bin/console